yiisoft/yii2/docs/guide-zh-CN/db-migrations.md

 Transactional Migrations
 ------------------------

-µ±½øĞĞ¸´ÔÓµÄ DB migrations Ê±£¬we usually want to make sure that each migration succeeds or fail as a whole so that the database maintains its consistency and integrity. ÎªÁËÊµÏÖÕâÒ»Ä¿±ê£¬¿ÉÒÔÓ¦ÓÃ DB transactions.
+å½“è¿›è¡Œå¤æ‚çš„ DB migrations æ—¶ï¼Œwe usually want to make sure that each migration succeeds or fail as a whole so that the database maintains its consistency and integrity. ä¸ºäº†å®ç°è¿™ä¸€ç›®æ ‡ï¼Œå¯ä»¥åº”ç”¨ DB transactions.
 We use the special methods `safeUp` and `safeDown` for these purposes.

 ```php